The Royal Commission handed down 409 recommendations across a wide range of policy areas.

 Where you can get help

-The NSW Government encourages survivors of child sexual or physical assault to access confidential, free and unlimited counselling that is available through the Victims Support Scheme.
+The NSW Government encourages survivors of child sexual assault or physical abuse to access confidential, free and unlimited counselling that is available through the Victims Support Scheme.

 Other support services that operate 24/7 include: